MicrosoftDocs/memdocs/memdocs/autopilot/automatic-registration.md

 - Enrolled in an MDM service such as Intune
 - A corporate device that's not already registered with Autopilot

-Please review this NOTE below as it is confusing and has generated customer calls.
-I've discussed this with Juanita Baptiste already who is the feature PM and she has agreed to remove it.
 > [!NOTE]
-> Converting all targeted devices to Autopilot isn't supported for transforming a hybrid Azure AD device into a Azure AD Autopilot device.<!-- MEMDocs#2175 -->
+> Converting all targeted devices to Autopilot isn't supported for transforming a hybrid Azure AD joined device into a Azure AD joined Autopilot device.<!-- MEMDocs#2175 -->
+>
+> Hybrid Azure AD device = On-premise AD domain joined + Azure AD domain joined device
+> Azure AD joined device = Azure AD domain joined only device <!-- MEMDocs#2443 -->

 For devices that meet these requirements, the MDM service can ask the device for the hardware hash.
 After it has that, it can automatically register the device with Windows Autopilot.